NLnetLabs/nsd-manual/source/configuration.rst

             name: example.com
             zonefile: /etc/nsd/example.com.zone

-We recommend not using the database (``database: ""``) as this is will slow down NSD operation.
+We recommend not using the database (so using ``database: ""``) as this is will slow down NSD operation.
 Depending on your needs, we also recommend keeping the ``server-count`` lower or equal to the number of CPU cores your system has.

-Optionally, you can control NSD (from the same or even a different device) by configuring :command:`remote-control`.
-Using this tool, NSD can be controlled (find the reference of all the options `:doc:`here<manpages/nsd-control>`) which makes controlling NSD much easier.
-If your install does not come with the keys neede for remote-control use pre-made, you can generate the keys using the :command:`nsd-control-setup` command, which will create them for you.
+Optionally, you can control NSD (from the same or even a different device) by using the entries under the `remote-control` clause in the config.
+Using this tool, NSD can be controlled (find the reference of all the options :doc:`here<manpages/nsd-control>`) which makes controlling NSD much easier.
+If your install does not come with the keys needed for remote-control use pre-made, you can generate the keys using the :command:`nsd-control-setup` command, which will create them for you.
+In the section below we will go into more detail about this option.

 You can test the config with :command:`nsd-checkconf`.
 This tool will tell you what is wrong with the config and where the error occurs.

 If you are happy with the config and any modifications you may have done, you can create the zone to go with the file we mentioned in the config.
-We show an example zone at :ref:`the zonefile example<doc_nsd_zonefile>`.
+We show an example zone at :doc:`the zonefile example<zonefile>`.

 Setting up a secondary zone